OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/resources-and-data-models/aisp/Accounts.md

 If the ReadPAN permission is granted by the PSU, the ASPSP may **OPTIONALLY** choose to populate the OBReadAccount6/Data/Account/Account/Identification with the unmasked PAN (if the PAN is being populated in the response).

-Further information can be found at [https://openbankinguk.github.io/read-write-api-site3/v4.0/profiles/account-and-transaction-api-profile.html#permissions](https://openbankinguk.github.io/read-write-api-site3/v4.0/profiles/account-and-transaction-api-profile.html#permissions)
+Further information can be found at [Account and Transaction Permissions](../../profiles/account-and-transaction-api-profile.md#permissions)

 ### Data Dictionary